 While it is important to note that these happenstances are unfortunate and largely due to human error, they are few compared to the positive feedback that surrounds the App Review team.

-Releasing an app to the public is a critical period in which mobile apps developer all try to make sure things work out in their favour.
-There have been some positively reaffirming stories about how the App Review team for instance, had notified developers about a graphical bug that only seemed to appear in certain versions of OS X and had the developers informed about it via screenshots in a bid to document it.
+Releasing an app to the public is a critical period in which mobile apps developers all try to make sure things work out in their favor.
+There have been some positively reaffirming stories about how the App Review team, for instance, had notified developers about a graphical bug that only seemed to appear in certain versions of OS X and had the developers informed about it via screenshots in a bid to document it.
 Another common story is one that involved the App Review team sending crash logs to help developers quickly rectify their problem before the app was due for release to its customers.

-While some have complained about the excruciatingly long spells that developers have to go through on the sidelines waiting for an semblance of feedback from the App Review team, there have been times when developers have received reviews within 24 hours, because of how this express process allows a particular developer’s app to jump to the front of the review queue.
+While some have complained about the excruciatingly long spells that developers have to go through on the sidelines waiting for a semblance of feedback from the App Review team, there have been times when developers have received reviews within 24 hours, because of how this express process allows a particular developer’s app to jump to the front of the review queue.

 The App Review team, it has to be said, can’t surely make everyone happy, but they’ve managed to cater to most, and on a reasonably consistent basis for the past 8 years.
-There are of course some areas which could be looked at if the entire process wants to see less flak over the coming years.
+There are of course some areas that could be looked at if the entire process wants to see less flak over the coming years.